HashiCraft/Docker-Minecraft-Server/README.md

 ### MODS_BACKUP
 Download a compressed folder in tar.gz format containing Minecraft mods and extract to /minecraft/mods when the server starts.
+It is expected that the .tar.gz file has the mods at the root level.

-Note: This operation will only take place when the /minecraft/world folder is empty
+Note: This operation will only take place when the /minecraft/mods folder is empty

 #### Example
 ```